szu-ai/uav-llm-drl/README.md

 </p>

 <p align="justify">
 The repository name includes historical script names such as <code>uav_llm.py</code> and <code>uav_gpt.py</code>.
-In the paper-aligned setting, language is not used at the control rate.
+In the setting, language is not used at the control rate.
 Mission text is converted once per episode into a compact numeric risk context, and the controller receives only this bounded mission vector and scalar risk preference.
 </p>

 ---

-## Paper-Aligned System View
+## System View

 <p align="justify">
 The system is designed for planned-route infrastructure inspection.
 The UAV follows fixed route waypoints, observes scene and localization-health signals, proposes speed through the learned policy, applies risk-aware speed correction, and executes only the checked command.
 The evaluation uses a source power-plant scene and a target industrial scene to test zero-shot source-to-target behavior under VSLAM degradation.